Audio-Visual Camera Pose Estimation with Passive Scene Sounds and In-the-Wild Video: Task Motivation and Definition

-We make no assumptions about the audio other than it being captured from two (or more) microphones co-located with the camera.\footnote{We use the terms spatial audio and multi-channel audio interchangeably, to refer to audio captured from two or more microphones.} In particular, we are interested in leveraging \emph{passive} sounds---whatever are the incidental sounds in the scene from various sources, foreground or background---as opposed to \emph{active} sounds emitted into the environment to perform sensing, i.e., for echolocation.
+We make no assumptions about the audio other than it being captured from two (or more) microphones co-located with the camera.\footnote{We use the terms spatial audio and multi-channel audio interchangeably, to refer to audio captured from two or more microphones.} Such audio-visual capture is increasingly available in not only research devices like Aria~\cite{aria} glasses but also commercial consumer devices like GoPro, Insta360 Go, and RayBan Meta glasses.
+In particular, we are interested in leveraging \emph{passive} sounds---whatever are the incidental sounds in the scene from various sources, foreground or background---as opposed to \emph{active} sounds emitted into the environment to perform sensing, i.e., for echolocation.
 The advantage of passive sounds is that they are non-intrusive and ``free", and available even on previously recorded video over which our models have no control.